IMPORTANT: Please read our How to Apply page for information on applying SJSU and the School of Music and Dance.

-Auditions for Admission to the School of Music and Dance in Fall 2023 will be held on:
+On-campus audition dates for admission to the School of Music in Fall 2024:

-Other audition times may be made available on an individual basis (contact the School of Music and Dance recruitment office at (408) 924-4673 or email@example.com).
+Other audition times may be made available on an individual basis.
+Contact the School of Music recruitment office at (408) 924-4673 or firstname.lastname@example.org

-Ensemble auditions are spearate from entrance auditions and are held just previous to the opening of classes in the fall semester.
-Exact dates and times will listed in the Music website under the appropriate ensemble.
-Please contact the appropriate ensemble director for more details.
+NOTE: Ensemble placement auditions are spearate from entrance auditions and are held prior to the first day of classes in the fall semester.
+Exact dates and times will listed on the website under the appropriate ensemble.
+Please contact ensemble directors for more details.

 Applied Music Placement